guille9gonz/first-codes/README.md

+## The Beginning
-This is my first repository, where I am pushing some Python files containing my own projects as coding practice.
+This is my first repository, where I started uploading my first programs